-- What can students bring to written xxams?
+- What can students bring to written exams?

 - What can students bring to oral exams?

-- What part does Senior Honors Study play in Honors?
+- What part does Senior Honors Study (SHS) play in honors?

-- What is the procedure when a) a student does not receive Honors on any one preparation or b) does not receive Honors overall?
+- What is the procedure when a student does not receive honors on any one preparation or does not receive honors overall?

-Why don't major & minor examiners meet together to discuss the composite honorific for each student?
+Why don't major and minor examiners meet together to discuss the composite honorific for each student?

-Special Majors designed by the student: Major involves at least two departments, has four related preps (one can be a thesis) and no minor.
-The Caucus, with all examiners present, may take place between 10:30-11 a.m.
-Saturday or, if the student is examined in a Panel Oral, immediately after the Panel.
+Special majors designed by the student: Major involves at least two departments, has four related preps (one can be a thesis), and no minor.
+The caucus, with all examiners present, may take place between 10:30-11 a.m. on Saturday or, if the student is examined in an oral panel, immediately after the panel.

-College-sponsored Special Majors (not interdisciplinary, i.e., Linguistics and Languages) do not have special caucuses; they function like regular departmental majors, and the examiners attend the departmental caucus at 11am.
+College-sponsored special majors (not interdisciplinary, e.g., Linguistics and Languages) do not have special caucuses; they function like regular departmental majors, and the examiners attend the departmental caucus at 11 a.m.

-Note: Each examiner who attends special caucuses at any time during the Orals weekend will also attend his/her 11am-noon Saturday individual departmental caucus.
+Note: Each examiner who attends special caucuses at any time during the orals weekend will also attend their 11 a.m.-noon Saturday individual departmental caucus.

-They may remain in the meeting to resolve the honorific for a student whose composite mark lies in a "grey" area (in-between two marks) or is a "stretch" mark (where there is an unusually wide range between individual marks).
+Prior to the examiners' meeting, a composite honorific mark will be calculated for each student based on the four preparation marks submitted by that student's examiners.
+In the meeting, the examiners check their individual marks as recorded by the registrar.
+In most cases, they will then be finished and may then leave the meeting and campus.
+Or, they may remain in the meeting to resolve the honorific for a student whose composite mark lies in a "gray" area (in-between two marks) or is a "stretch" mark (where there is an unusually wide range between individual marks).
 When the four examiners reach a consensus on the overall honorific for the individual student in question, the involved examiners may leave.
 When marks for all students are resolved, the meeting ends.

 No food or drinks are to be brought into the computer exam rooms.
 If the students must bring in water, it should be placed on the floor.